mwelz/mwelz.github.io/_pages/teaching.md

 * <span class="font-weight-bold">[Introduction to Multivariate Statistics](https://eur.osiris-student.nl/#/onderwijscatalogus/extern/cursus?taal=EN&cursuscode=FEB22003X&collegejaar=2019){:target="_blank"}</span><br>
   <em>Fall 2019, Erasmus University, 4 ECTS.
 Course coordinator: [Mikhail Zhelonkin](https://www.eur.nl/en/people/mikhail-zhelonkin){:target="_blank"}.<br>
   My Role: Teaching Assistant; total workload of 60 hours. </em><br>
   In this course, 2nd year students of the bachelor program in econometrics are introduced to multivariate statistical methods.
 They learn how familiar statistical concepts such as the mean, variance, and normal distribution generalize to the <em>p</em>-dimensional space and are introduced to multivariate techniques such as PCA.
 I taught two groups of ~20 students each and graded their assignments (two in total) as well as the final examination (two exercises, ~150 students in total).<br>
-  Click <a target="_blank" href="{{ '/assets/img/mwelz-evaluation_multiv-stats-2019-20.png' | relative_url }}">here</a> for a snapshot of the evaluation of my tutorials (5-point scale with 5 = best).
+  Click [here]({{ '/assets/img/mwelz-evaluation_multiv-stats-2019-20.png' | relative_url }}){:target="_blank"} for a snapshot of the evaluation of my tutorials (5-point scale with 5 = best).